mickaelvieira/CollectionJson/docs/index.md

 See the [entities documentation](entities.md) for the detail of each entity.

-## Working with data, links and options
+## Working with data, links, options and messages

-In order to work with JsonCollection Arrays Data, Links, Options and Messages the API provides 4 interfaces that implement the same kind of logic.
+In order to work with JsonCollection Arrays [Data](http://amundsen.com/media-types/collection/format/#arrays-data), [Links](http://amundsen.com/media-types/collection/format/#arrays-links), [Options](http://code.ge/media-types/collection-next-json/#array-options) and [Messages](http://code.ge/media-types/collection-next-json/#array-messages) the API provides 4 interfaces that implement the same logic.

 - The interface ```DataAware``` implemented by ```Item```, ```Query``` and ```Template``` entities, provides the methods ```addData```, ```addDataSet``` and ```getDataSet```